Tamar Bates, Caleb Grill Lift No. 22 Mizzou Over No. 16 Ole Miss

 Thanks in large part to Bates, Missouri prevented that from happening.
 The guard scored 10 points on 3-of-4 shooting from the field by the 13:46 mark — including two 3-pointers from the same right corner — which brought energy to the Tigers and tied the score up at 12.

+Bates has a fancy for scoring the first points of home games, but most of the time, it "just happens on accident."

-Once Grill competed a four-point play at the 6:23 mark to put the Tigers up 28-19, there seemed to be some separation brewing.
+Once Grill competed a four-point play at the 6:23 mark to put Missouri up 28-19, there seemed to be some separation brewing.
 The graduate senior had taken the reins from Bates in the final 10 minutes, tying his first half lead of 12 points.

-Although the Rebels fought back from there, Missouri remained in the driver's seat with a 38-31 lead heading into the locker room at halftime.

-The Tigers kept up the same pace once the second half.
-Bates hit some early free throws and a jumper, while Josh Gray even got his first free-throw make of the night through four attempts to put them up 45-38 at the 15:32 mark.
+The Tigers kept up the same pace once the second half began.
+To increase the 38-31 lead, Bates hit some early free throws and a jumper, while Josh Gray even got his first free-throw make of the night through four attempts to put it up 45-38 at the 15:32 mark.

-The score got as close to 57-53 with 9:10 remaining, however, as Ole Miss found some rhythm and make some strong defensive stops on Missouri.
+The score got as close to 57-53 with 9:10 remaining, however, as the Rebels found some rhythm and made some strong defensive stops on Missouri.
 But as they had done all game, the Tigers fended off the push from two free throws and a layup off a loose ball turnover to go up 61-53.

 As the clock ticked away, the lead only grew.
 Finding its way to the free-throw line particularly helped Missouri keep points on the board, while Bates added seven points from the 7:27 to 5:24 mark.
 By then the lead was in double-digits with a 68-56 advantage and the rest of the game largely stayed at the charity stripe.

-Though not a win without some struggles in-between, the Tigers closed out the Rebels to improve their record to 16-4.
+Though not a win without some struggles in-between, the Tigers closed out Ole Miss to improve their record to 16-4.
 Up next is the No. 14-ranked Mississippi State Bulldogs at 12 p.m.
 Saturday in Starkville, Miss.